locusfox/typescript_temp_checker/README.md

 # Temperature Checker

+/src/currentTemp.ts gets the current temp for a city

-Checks tomorrow's temperature for a specific zip code
+/src/tomorrowTemp.ts gets tomorrow's temp for a zip code